scality/metalk8s/charts/kube-prometheus-stack/charts/grafana/README.md

 ## How to securely reference secrets in grafana.ini

-This example uses Grafana uses [file providers](https://grafana.com/docs/grafana/latest/administration/configuration/#file-provider) for secret values and the `extraSecretMounts` configuration flag (Additional grafana server secret mounts) to mount the secrets.
+This example uses Grafana [file providers](https://grafana.com/docs/grafana/latest/administration/configuration/#file-provider) for secret values and the `extraSecretMounts` configuration flag (Additional grafana server secret mounts) to mount the secrets.

 In grafana.ini: